 Head of KS2, West Hove Infants School

-Our workshops extend from our performances, inspiring and provoking through drama, puppetry, making, music and storytelling.
-We have all experienced theatre’s power to speak through metaphor in ways that transcend the mundane and touch people at a deep level, emerging through emotion, amazement, insight.
+Our workshops inspire and provoke through play, improvisation, puppetry, making, music and storytelling.
 Making theatre and telling stories is relevant and doable for everyone.

 Working outdoors whenever possible, we create safe, comfortable environments in which participants can discover and create through play in an uninhibited, uncensored way.
 Appreciating and making drama has many positive effects: self-confidence; creative risk-taking; improvisation; kinaesthetic awareness; the skill of reflection; developing empathy and the ability to explore different roles.

 Our workshops are appropriate for exploring most aspects of the National Curriculum.
-They are relevant to two of the cross-curriculum dimensions of the new secondary curriculum: global dimension & sustainable development, and creativity & critical thinking (see section on ESD below).
+They are relevant to two of the cross-curriculum dimensions of the secondary curriculum: global dimension & sustainable development, and creativity & critical thinking.
 We work with each school individually to design the most suitable package for its needs.

 “Play and performance with Feral Theatre meant that the students discovered for themselves what sustainability means and how it impacts on their lives and the lives of others.
 This made the learning considerably more powerful than anything that could have been delivered in a traditional classroom environment.
 I would enthusiastically recommend Feral Theatre to any organisation working with children and young people.”